-What you need to know about skills for work and life
+What you need to know about hate speech

-How does UNESCO work to promote skills for work and life?
+How does UNESCO work to counter hate speech?

 UNESCO cooperates with many diverse partners to address and counter hate speech within the framework of the United Nations Strategy and Plan of Action on Hate Speech, which was launched by the UN Secretary-General in 2019.
 At all times, UNESCO emphasizes the importance of a human rights-based approach to tackling hate speech, including through safeguarding freedom of expression.

 Education is a powerful tool to combat disinformation, misinformation and hate speech.
 UNESCO supports countries to support regulators and judicial operators, develop education responses, and policy and legislation that promote, protect and uphold international human rights.